-- In a press release from May 6, Moderna announced that in an updated review of the initial trial data, vaccine efficacy remained at 90% against all cases and 95% against severe disease 6 months after the second dose.
-Initial data from their Phase 2 study on booster doses against variants of concern showed that both the 50 mcg booster directed at the B.1.351 variant (mRNA-1273.351) and the 50 mcg booster of the original vaccine (mRNA-1273) increased neutralizing titer responses against B.1.351 and P.1, with the strain-matched booster showing better effect.
-Safety and tolerability was similar to the second dose of mRNA-1273.
+- In a press release from May 6, 2021, Moderna announced that in an updated review of the initial trial data, vaccine efficacy remained at 90% against all cases and 95% against severe disease 6 months after the second dose.
+Initial data from their Phase 2 study on booster doses against variants of concern showed that both the 50 mcg booster directed at the Beta variant (mRNA-1273.351) and the 50 mcg booster of the original vaccine (mRNA-1273) increased neutralizing titer responses against Beta and Gamma, with the strain-matched booster showing better effect.
+Safety and tolerability were similar to the second dose of mRNA-1273.

-- In a small study on viral neutralization in patients receiving the Pfizer vaccine, these authors found that neutralization following vaccination was essentially equivalent against the new strains, including the new California and New York strains, as well as the recently identified B.1.1.7 variant.
+- In a small study on viral neutralization in patients receiving the Pfizer vaccine, these authors found that neutralization following vaccination was equivalent against the new strains, including the new California and New York strains, as well as the recently identified Alpha variant.
 (NEJM, May 12, 2021)

-- Serum samples from 20 participants in the Pfizer trial showed a reduction of 2/3 in neutralizing activity against the B.1.351 variant (South African origin) compared to the early strains and those from the UK and Brazil.
-(N Engl J Med, February 17)
+- Serum samples from 20 participants in the Pfizer trial showed a reduction of 2/3 in neutralizing activity against the Beta variant compared to the early strains and those from the UK and Brazil.
+(N Engl J Med, February 17, 2021)

-- Samples from participants in the Moderna trial showed a 6.4 fold reduction in neutralizing activity against the B.1.351 variant.
-(N Engl J Med, February 17)
+- Samples from participants in the Moderna trial showed a 6.4-fold reduction in neutralizing activity against the Beta variant.
+(N Engl J Med, February 17, 2021)

-- Another good viewpoint written by the head of the CDC and NIAID reviews the 3 variants of concern (B.1.1.7, B.1.351 and P.1), current data on spread and risk for increasing cases of disease, concerns and steps to ensure that our current testing can detect disease caused by these variants, and steps to be taken to slow transmission.
+- Another good viewpoint written by the head of the CDC and NIAID reviews the 3 variants of concern (Alpha, Beta and Gamma), current data on spread and risk for increasing cases of disease, concerns, and steps to ensure that our current testing can detect disease caused by these variants, and steps to be taken to slow transmission.
 The authors feel strongly that current mitigation methods must be continued, including delaying travel.
-(JAMA Online First, February 17)
+(JAMA Online First, February 17, 2021)